 The first step begins before a sales rep ever meets with a lead.

 Your salespeople should do a thorough investigation to find out all there is to know about their potential customers, including company and industry news, market challenges, etc.

 This pre-call planning stage allows your reps to show up to the call as subject matter experts, and be viewed as a strategic resource by the buyer.

 People make purchasing decisions differently.
 In today’s fast-paced world, salespeople have a very narrow opportunity to make a positive connection with a potential buyer.

 That’s why it’s a must for salespeople to be able to quickly identify the buying behavior style of their prospects—and adapt their approach to match.

 To get to the root of the prospect or customer’s challenge, your sales team must dedicate time and attention to their questioning strategy.

-This step in the sales process gives sales professionals the information necessary to make the most appropriate recommendation.
+This step gives sales professionals the information necessary to make the most appropriate recommendation.